-Issue Potential cause Potential solution Feedback, "whistling" Is your earmould or dome inserted correctly in the ear?
-Re-insert it.
-Is the volume very loud?
-Reduce the volume.
-Are you holding an object (e.g. a hat or a phone) close to a hearing aid?
+Issue Potential cause Potential solution Feedback, "whistling" Is the volume very loud?
+Reduce it.
+Are you holding an object (e.g. a hat, a telephone receiver) close to the hearing aid?
 Move your hand away to create more space between the hearing aid and the object.
 Is your ear full of wax?
 Visit your physician.
-No sound Is the hearing aid turned off?
-Turn it on.
-Is the hearing aid in telecoil mode?
-Switch to the microphone program.
+No sound Is the hearing aid turned on?
+Switch it on.
 Is there a battery in the hearing aid?
-Insert a new battery Is the battery still good?
-Replace with a new battery Is the plastic tube, earmould or dome clogged or broken?
-Consult your hearing care professional.
+Insert a new battery.
+Is the battery still good?
+Replace with a new one.
 Is your ear full of wax?
 Visit your physician.

-Issue Potential cause Potential solution Sound is distorted, spluttering The battery is dead Replace it with a new one or weak Is the battery dirty?
-Clean it or replace it with a new one Is the plastic tube or earmould clogged or broken?
-Consult your hearing care professional.
+Sound is distorted or weak?
+The battery is dead Replace it with a new one.
+Is the battery dirty?
+Clean it or replace it with a new one.
 Did your hearing aid get moist?
 Use a desiccant (drying kit).

-Battery drains very quickly Did you leave your hearing aid turned on for long periods of time?
-Always turn off your hearing aid when you are not using it.
+Issue Potential cause Potential solution Battery drains very quickly Did you leave your hearing aid switched on for longer periods of time?
+Always switch off your hearing aid when you are not using them, e.g. during the night.
 Is the battery old?
-Check the date on the battery package.
+Check the date on the battery pack.

-⚠ Warnings to hearing care professionals (US only)
+\triangle Warnings to hearing care professionals (US only)